yalue/cuda_scheduling_examiner_mirror/README.md

 VisionWorks Demos Benchmark
 ---------------------------

-NVIDIA's VisionWorks demos are imported as benchmarks.
-These demos are real-world autonomous driving applications such as stereo matching, feature tracking, hough transforming, and motion stabilizing.
-The source code of these demos are modified so they can be run as normal benchmarks and be configured.
-The code is located in `src/third_party/VisionWorks-1.6-Demos`.
+NVIDIA's VisionWorks demos are available to use as benchmarks.
+These demos are real-world autonomous driving applications such as stereo matching, feature tracking, the Hough transform, and motion stabilization.
+The source code of these demos was modified to fit the benchmark interface.
+The modified source code is located in `src/third_party/VisionWorks-1.6-Demos`.

 To compile VisionWorks benchmarks, use `make visionworks`.
-VisionWorks library is required.
+The VisionWorks library must be installed for this to complete.

-Script `scripts/visionworks_generator.py` is provided to generate configuration files for VisionWorks demos.
+The `scripts/visionworks_generator.py` script is provided to generate configuration files for VisionWorks demos.
 Check out detailed help information using `python scripts/visionworks_generator.py -h`.
 Here is an example running one feature tracker instance:

 ```bash
 python scripts/visionworks_generator.py --ft 1 | ./bin/runner -